abilandz/NAT3054/Lecture_1/regex.md

-**Example:** Write a regex which matches timestamps written in one of the following 3 formats:
+**Challenge #1:** Write a regex which matches timestamps written in one of the following 3 formats:

 ```bash
 DD-MM-YYYY